harness/developer-hub/docs/platform/2_Delegates/install-delegates/overview.md

 <DelegateInstall />
 </details>

-The default delegate image, denoted by the `yy.mm.xxxx` image tag, includes a set of pre-installed 3rd-party custom binaries for convenience.
+The default delegate image, denoted by the `yy.mm.xxxxx` image tag, includes a set of pre-installed 3rd-party custom binaries for convenience.
 You can find the list of these binaries [here](/docs/platform/Delegates/delegate-concepts/delegate-image-types#third-party-tools-included-in-the-delegate-image-type).
 If you are concerned about the security vulnerabilities that potentially come with these pre-installed binaries, our recommendation is to use the minimal delegate noted below.

 ## Install minimal delegate with 3rd party custom binaries

-The minimal delegate image, denoted by the `yy.mm.xxxx.minimal` image tag, does not include any pre-installed 3rd-party custom binaries for ensuring the lowest footprint and hence lowest number of security vulnerabilities.
+The minimal delegate image, denoted by the `yy.mm.xxxxx.minimal` image tag, does not include any pre-installed 3rd-party custom binaries for ensuring the lowest footprint and hence lowest number of security vulnerabilities.

 ### Use INIT_SCRIPT